srimantapal205/Subject-Wise-Question---Answer/Azure Storage/Level-2.md

         ○ Roles are managed through the "Access Control (IAM)" option in the Azure Portal.

 ### Question 15: How does Azure ensure data security for storage accounts?
-Answer 2:
-Azure ensures data security for storage accounts through the following mechanisms:
+  Answer: Azure ensures data security for storage accounts through the following mechanisms:

     1. Server-Side Encryption (SSE):
         ○ All data stored in Azure storage accounts is encrypted at rest.
         ○ Even if unauthorized access occurs, the data remains unreadable due to encryption.